 After the birth of his twins, Shakespeare left few historical traces until he relocated to London in 1589 to pursue his acting and writing career.
-This period is often dubbed Shakespeare’s Lost Years as biographers work of hearsay to and inconsistent records to piece together the Bard’s early family life in Stratford-upon-Avon.
+This period is often dubbed Shakespeare’s Lost Years as biographers work off hearsay and inconsistent records to piece together the Bard’s early family life in Stratford-upon-Avon.
 Because of this, little is known about his children and Hamnet especially is shrouded in mystery.

 By the time Hamnet was four years old, Shakespeare had already left for London and rarely returned home to visit his family, consumed by his success in the London theatre scene.
 However in 1596, Hamnet passed away from unknown causes at the age of 11.